albertodonato/query-exporter/README.rst

   a histogram with query latencies, per database and query.

-In addition, metrics for resources usage for the exporter procecss can be included by passing ``--process-stats`` in the command line.
+In addition, metrics for resources usage for the exporter process can be included by passing ``--process-stats`` in the command line.